-HODOW .
-The level of delayed discharges has been around 30 over the last month reflecting the sustained pressure in the system as a result of Covid -19 impact and the lack of availability of care in the community.
-There are sustained focussed and collective efforts by all those working in the pathway.
-However this is a complex area and will require continued effort to realise reductions and maintain them.
-The Board is cautious but open about risks that could affect outcomes that are priorities for people in Moray.
+1 mopay The level of delayed discharges has fluctuated over the last two months but reduced in recent weeks and has reflected the sustained focus and collective efforts by all those working in the pathway.
+However this is a complex area and will require continued effort to continue reductions and maintain them.
+Rationale for Risk Appetite: The Board is cautious but open about risks that could affect outcomes that are priorities for people in Moray.
 There is a slightly higher appetite to risks that may mean nationally set outcomes - that by design are not given a high priority in Moray - are not met.
 This will only be accepted where there is a clear rationale, and preferably also a way of demonstrating what the IJB is doing to meet the aspiration the outcome was created for.
-Performance Management reporting framework.
+Controls: Performance Management reporting framework.
 2019 to 2029 "Partners in Care" Strategic Plan approved and Transformation Plan being developed.
 Performance regularly reported to MIJB.
 Revised Scorecard being developed to align to the new strategic priorities.
 Best practice elements from each body brought together to mitigate risks to MIJB's objectives and outcomes.
 Chief Officer and SMT managing workload pressures as part of budget process.
-A daily dashboard of key indicators has been developed for HSCM and is circulated to service managers to ensure shared understanding of the pressures in the system.
-Work is progressing on development of G-OPES (Grampian Operating Pressures and Escalation System) led by NHSG but being developed locally to identify the triggers and resultant actions required in services to respond to pressure points.
-Service managers monitor performance regularly with their teams and escalate any issues to the System Leadership Group (SLG) for further discussion to provide wider support, developing shared ownership and a greater understanding across the whole system.
-Key operational performance data is being circulated daily to all managers in the Daily dashboard to ensure any potential issues are identified quickly so action can be taken.
+Mitigating Actions: Service managers monitor performance regularly with their teams and escalate any issues to the System Leadership Group (SLG) for further discussion to provide wider support, developing shared ownership and a greater understanding across the whole system.
+Key operational performance data is being circulated daily to all managers in a "Performance Flow" dashboard to ensure any potential issues are identified quickly so action can be taken.
 This dashboard is being reviewed and will be further developed with the intention of further dashboards to provide a whole system overview.
 This has been discussed at SLG and agreed.
-Performance information is presented to the Performance sub group of Practice Governance Group to inform Social Care managers of the trends in service demands so that resources can be allocated appropriately.
-Audit, Performance and Risk Committee oversight.
+Assurances: Audit, Performance and Risk Committee oversight.
 Operationally managed by service managers, summary reports to Practice Governance and clinical and care governance group and to System Leadership Group.
 Strategic direction provided by Senior Management Team.

-n moray HSCM Response Group continues to meet and reviews the key performance information and actions that are required to deliver the priority services.
+HSCM Response Group continues to meet and reviews the key performance information and actions that are required to deliver the priority services.
 Gaps in assurance: Development work in performance to establish clear links to describe the changes proposed by actions identified in the Strategic Plan has recommenced but is at an early stage.
 Progress will be reported to future Board meetings.

 Current performance: Covid19 has impacted on all areas of the service and work is underway to take the learning and experience gained during the response to collate performance information in dashboards to support mangers interpret the impact of Covid19 on their services, now and going forward.
 There are likely to be changes to ways of working and this may also have impact on the performance information required.
 Comments: Work has progressed with development of performance monitoring and reporting of key performance indicators for locality managers.
 The delayed discharge group has produced an action plan for implementation and progress is being made.
 Practice Governance have been reviewing their operational performance requirements.
 The Home First priorities are being taken forward and updates are reported to this committee or MIJB on a regular basis.
 Progress in this area has been hampered due to the increased demand for urgent or critical services requiring staff resource to be prioritised to frontline service delivery.
-There has been a vacancy in the performance staff since July however the new Senior Performance Officer commenced on 22 November 2021 which will provide much needed capacity to develop the identified need for information.